decentraland/documentation/content/creator/sdk7/debugging/debug-in-preview.md

 ## Avatars and accounts

-To use the avatar that's linked to your active Metamask account, with access to all of your owned wearables, you need to run the preview in the browser with Web3.
+When opening a preview, you connect via your Metamask account, so you can have access to all your owned wearables and tokens.

-In the Decentraland Editor, open the Decentraland tab and hover your mouse over it to display the three dots icon on the top-right.
-Click this icon and select **Open in browser with Web3**.
+{{< hint warning >}}
+**📔 Note**: When running a preview with the legacy web explorer, by default you run with a **guest** account.
+You're assigned a random base avatar each time you reload.

-With the CLI, you can start the preview with:
+To run a web preview with a Web3 account with the CLI, start the preview with:

 ```
 npm run start -- --web3
 ```

 Alternatively, you can manually add the URL parameter `&ENABLE_WEB3` to the URL in the browser window.

-When running a preview normally, without a connected Web3 account, you're assigned a random avatar each time you reload.

-To use a consist guest avatar across your sessions, you can store an avatar profile by adding a `PLAYER` parameter to the URL with any string as its value.
-When using this, the preview will store your avatar’s settings locally on your browser, to retrieve them whenever you use the same string on the `PLAYER` parameter.
-For example, every time you open the preview with the URL `http://127.0.0.1:8000/?PLAYER=ringo`, you’ll have the same avatar.

-## Connecting to Ethereum network

-If your scene makes use of transactions over the Ethereum network, for example if it prompts you to pay a sum in MANA to open a door, you need to run the preview in the browser with Web3.

-In the Decentraland Editor, open the Decentraland tab and hover your mouse over it to display the three dots icon on the top-right.
-Click this icon and select **Open in browser with Web3**.

-Alternatively, you can manually add the URL parameter `&ENABLE_WEB3` to the URL in the browser window.
+{{< /hint >}}

-### Using the Ethereum test network
+## Using the Ethereum test network

 You can avoid using real currency while previewing the scene.
 For this, you must use the _Ethereum Sepolia test network_ and transfer fake MANA instead.
 To use the test network you must set your Metamask Chrome extension to use the _Sepolia test network_ instead of _Main network_.
 You must also own MANA in the Sepolia blockchain, which you can acquire for free from Decentraland.